CCurl/BoardForth/README.md

 Notes:

     - This is a work in progress.
 I welcome collaboration.
     - This is not an ANSI standard Forth.
-It is a subset of Forth83.
     - However, one could build an ANSI standard Forth using it if so desired.
     - The data and return stack sizes are defaulted to 32 CELLS (32-bit).
 That can be easily changed in defs.h
     - Addresses are 16-bit values, allowing for up to 64k of dictionary space.
 That is an awful lot of code.